TL;DR

 For many executives, directors, and entrepreneurs, the diary is a fortress of back-to-back meetings, strategic planning, and crisis management.
 Health often becomes an afterthought, something to be dealt with "later."
 However, the data paints a sobering picture of the consequences.

-According to a 2025 report from the UK's Health and Safety Executive (HSE), work-related stress, depression, or anxiety accounts for a significant portion of all working days lost due to ill health.
+According to a 2025 report from the UK public and industry sources and Safety Executive (HSE), work-related stress, depression, or anxiety accounts for a significant portion of all working days lost due to ill health.
 For senior leaders, the pressure is magnified, leading to a state of 'functional fatigue' where performance gradually erodes without a dramatic collapse.

 Consider the biological impact: